 “I’m sorry.
 I didn’t mean to offend.
-It’s just very unusual to see a such a high level monsters being able to change into a human.
-There have been instances in the past where such cases had been heard of, but to see so many in one place….it’s quite formidable.”
+It’s just very unusual to see such high-level monsters being able to change into a human, but to see so many in one place….it’s quite formidable.”

 “Really?
 I don’t think so.”
-Maybe I got use to their presence that it didn’t affect me, but lately visitors that did come by did seem to be a lot more wary around them.
+Maybe I got used to their presence that it didn’t affect me, but lately, visitors who did come by did seem to be a lot more wary around them.

 We sat down.
 The plates, silverware, and napkins were already out on the table to be used.
 I sat on my usual spot at the edge, while the other two sat across from each other.
 They were glaring at one another, giving off sparks.